-- 14.3 Guests acknowledge Superyachts do not carry doctors or nurses on-board and Guests accept and use medicine, medical treatment and any other services made available on the Superyacht or elsewhere during the Voyage at their sole risk and expense without liability or responsibility of the Contractor whatsoever.
+- 14.3 Guests acknowledge Superyachts do not carry doctors or nurses on-board and Guests accept and use medicine, medical treatment and any other services made available on the Superyacht or elsewhere during the Voyage at their sole risk and expense without liability or responsibility of the Agent/Contractor whatsoever.

-- 14.4 It is recommended Guests consult governmental and tourist organisations that regularly issue advisories and warnings to travellers and the Contractor strongly recommends Guests obtain and consider such information when making travel decisions.
+- 14.4 It is recommended Guests consult governmental and tourist organisations that regularly issue advisories and warnings to travellers and the Agent/Contractor strongly recommends Guests obtain and consider such information when making travel decisions.

 - 14.5 It is the responsibility of the Guest to consult all appropriate governmental agencies and authorities to determine if vaccines, special medical provisions or recommendations apply and/or to the regions Guests anticipate visiting during the Voyage.
-The Contractor assumes no responsibility for gathering such information or informing Guests of same.
+The Agent/ Contractor assumes no responsibility for gathering such information or informing Guests of same.

 - 14.6 All health, medical or other personal services in connection with the Voyage, including any shore excursions, tours, or travel in any aircraft, bus, car, train or other conveyance whatsoever, are provided or arranged, if at all, solely on behalf of and for the convenience and benefit of the Guest, who may be charged for such services.
 Payment shall be made upon demand and prior to disembarkation from the Superyacht.

-- 14.7 The Contractor does not supervise or control the actions of connecting land and sea carriers, shore excursion or tour operators or providers of any other personal services in connection with the Voyage, who shall be considered independent contractors working directly for the Guest.
+- 14.7 The Agent/Contractor does not supervise or control the actions of connecting land and sea carriers, shore excursion or tour operators or providers of any other personal services in connection with the Voyage, who shall be considered independent contractors working directly for the Guest.

 15. Smoking Policy and Electrical Outlet Use